Top 12 Most Spoken Languages In The World In 2023

 Portuguese (263 million)

 Portuguese was brought to Africa, Asia, and the Americas during the 15th century by the colonizers.
 However, the countries kept developing cultures and transforming the language.
-Now, it is the most widely spoken language in the Southern hemisphere.
+Now, it is the most widely spoken language in the Southern Hemisphere.

 9. Russian (257 million)